CleanroomMC/cleanroom-website/docs/groovy-script/mods/thaumcraft/warp.md

 ## Description

-Determines if holding an item or equipping a piece of armor or a bauble gives warp, and how much warp it gives
+Determines if holding an item or equipping a piece of armor or a bauble gives warp, and how much warp it gives.

 ## Identifier